I have often

 Maps identify it being used for this purpose however nothing remains to

-indicate this.
 (You can barely see a concrete structure straight ahead).

 16 - Here is that same concrete structure.
 It is not labeled on any maps